-A staycation, UK based training camp is not normally at the top of most cyclist's wish lists.
+A staycation, UK based training camp is not normally at the top of most cyclist’s wish lists.
 Quite a big part of the attraction of a training camp is the prospect of going somewhere warmer where you can ride in a better climate.
-However, with Covid-19 continuing to make travel outside of the UK complicated, you might want to consider a UK-based training camp and avoid the hassle of going abroad.
+But for many people, UK-based training camp cycling breaks might be more convenient.
+A lot of people look for “cycling camps near me” because they don’t want the hassle of transporting their bike, or renting one.

 After all, you’ll still get the benefit of a dedicated training block away from distractions.
 It’s just the weather might not always play ball!

 The UK is still quite diverse with its landscapes and terrain, and we’ve got guides to cycling in many parts of the UK, which should help you plan.

 6. Which bike training camp to book?